 In most cases, you should be sending a plain text email along with your HTML email.
 Sending both an HTML and a plain text email together is known as multi-part Multipurpose Internet Mail Extensions (MIME).

-Most email service providers (ESPs) will have an option to create and include a plain text email alongside your HTML version.
+Most email service providers (ESPs) have the ability to convert HTML to text for you, so you can include a plain text email alongside your HTML version.

 You don’t have to worry about both versions showing up at the same time – the user’s email client will select the HTML or plain text version based on the subscriber’s preferences and the email client’s settings.

-Some subscribers may specify that they want to receive plain text emails.
+Some subscribers may specify that they want to receive text only email.
 Other times, the email client may not be able to render the HTML email.
 If you only send an HTML version, these subscribers won’t be able to view your message.

 Including plain text version may help improve your chances of making it to the inbox and not the spam folder.
 Some email clients (ahem, Gmail) may flag your HTML email if it doesn’t have a plain text version along with it.